Revista de la

 headheight=11.0pt, footskip=30pt, twoside=true}

-Any modifications to the main font size or the page layout (e.g. page size, margins, etc.) that might have been present in your manuscript should be removed.
-Then you should generate the new PDF file and examine it.
-Note that after applying the geometry parameters above, some elements of your article (equations, tables, figures) may exceed the dimensions of the page.
-Modify these elements as necessary and recompile, to ensure that they fit the specified page width and height.
-In you final submission, the PDF should correspond exactly to the .tex file.
+Remove any other LaTeX commands that may alter the main font size or the page layout (page size, margins, line spacing, etc.).
+Now generate the new PDF file and examine it.
+Note that after applying the geometry parameters above, some elements of your article (equations, tables, figures, etc.) may exceed the dimensions of the page.
+Modify these elements as needed and recompile.

 Authors should follow as closely as possible the conventions for writing documents with the amsart class, such as: